zemasoft/wildcards/README.md

 | `[!abc]`  | Matches any character not in a set.             |
 | `(ab\|c)` | Matches one of the sequences in an alternative. |

-Set cannot be empty.
+* Set cannot be empty.
 Any special character loses its special meaning in a set.

-More than two or just one sequence can be given in an alternative.
+* Alternative can contain more than two or just one sequence.

 Requirements
 ============